aaronbloomfield/ics/hws/hw-buffer.md

 - Nothing here will work unless you have run `setarch x86_64 -v -LR bash` first, as described in the [buffer overflow slide set](../slides/buffer-overflows.html#/).
 - The address of the `name` buffer in `vulnerable()` MUST be specified as described below, otherwise your program will not work and you will not receive credit for that part
 - When you are *not* running it in gdb, the buffer address will change slightly.
 It's up to you to figure out what that is (you can modify grade.c to find out; just be sure to change it back).
-- You can look at your created file via `hexdump -C input.txt`.
+- You can look at your created file via `hexdump -C input.bin`.
 With the `-C` parameter, hexdump will display it in big Endian (different parameters to hexdump will show it in different Endian-ness).
 - In your `attack_shellcode` program, you may be tempted to use [puts()](http://www.cplusplus.com/reference/cstdio/puts/) to write your data to standard output.
 However, `puts()` will write a newline character ('\\n', hex value 0x0a) after the data it prints.
 You can use [fputs()](http://www.cplusplus.com/reference/cstdio/fputs/) instead (use `stdout` as the file descriptor) -- this will print to standard output without the trailing newline.

 #### Makefile